gonzalo-bulnes/inter_process_communication_demo/README.md

 # Scenario 1

 # start the worker
-ruby lib/worker.rb # will wait until there is a hook to perform
+ruby worker.rb # will wait until there is a hook to perform

 # in a distinct terminal, start the main program
-ruby lib/main.rb # since the worker is available, the hook is performed immediately
+ruby main.rb # since the worker is available, the hook is performed immediately
 ```

 In the second scenario, the main program is waiting for workers to be available: